A new year means a new chance for love, and the best dating apps are here to help you from spending another Valentine's Day alone.

 Bumble aims to let line up dates or make new friends in your area, even if you're actress Sharon Stone (who says she was temporarily blocked from the dating site when other users thought she was pulling their leg about her identity).

 With this app, the queen bee (any female) must make the first move after two people mutually connect and are part of each other’s hive.
 There’s not much time to waste — there’s just 24 hours to make some kind of contact or the connection disappears forever.
 For same-sex connections or friendships, either person has to make a move within 24 hours before that connection is gone, though you can get a 24-hour extension.

-Just looking to widen your circle of friends, as opposed to relationship?
+Just looking to widen your circle of friends, as opposed to a romantic relationship?
 Bumble has a BFF feature for people who are not looking for dates and a separate section for making business contacts.
 The Bumble Boost upgrade, which ranges from $2.99 to $8.99, makes it easier and faster to meet or date people.